 Mediawan, with Pierre-Antoine at its head, now focuses on gathering together the best companies with the best talents and the best contents in order to take the lead on European market.

-He is a self-taught entrepreneur and has been active in the data communications, Internet and telecommunications industry since the late 1980s.
-Prior to devoting himself to the Iliad group development, in 1993 he co-founded France’s first Internet service provider (ISP), Worldnet.
-Subsequently, after founding 3617 ANNU, the leading reverse look-up directory service on Minitel, in 1999 he went on to create Free – France’s first free-access ISP.
+He is a self-taught entrepreneur and has worked in the Internet and telecommunications industry since the late 1980s.
+In 1993 he co-founded France’s first ISP, and in 1999 he created Free – France’s first free-access ISP.

 Mr. Matthieu Pigasse, who currently serves as Global Head of Mergers & Acquisitions and Sovereign Advisory of Lazard Group and CEO of Lazard France, has developed a strong financial expertise and worked on the largest transactions led by the Lazard Group in recent years.